M.S. Physics, Entrepreneurship Track

 “First Principles Thinking” Applied to Innovation & Entrepreneurship

-For 18 years, the award-winning Physics Entrepreneurship Program (PEP) has empowered individuals who have degrees in physics and engineering to be innovators and entrepreneurs.
 The curriculum is flexible and can be tailored to your needs.
-Core courses include graduate-level science, technology innovation, intellectual property commercialization, and finance.
+You may take graduate-level courses in science, engineering, technology innovation, intellectual property commercialization, and finance.
 Nearly one-third of the program is experiential learning where you will work as a paid intern or employee within an existing company or entrepreneur with your own venture.
 This experience will generally serve as the basis for your master’s thesis.

 Jobs, Careers, Salaries